FAQ – Frequently Asked Questions

 Again, it depends on the type of vocabulary you want to learn.
 In general, reading and speaking with others is the best way to improve.
 I can suggest tools to help you.

 You must have stable and consistent internet connection.
 I recommend a webcam, but it is not essential.
-We will connect using Skype or Google Hangouts as you prefer.
-In some situations, it may be possible to connect using Line, WhatsApp or WeChat.
+We will connect using Skype, Zoom, Duo or Google Hangouts as you prefer.
+In some situations, it may be possible to connect using LINE, WhatsApp or WeChat.